Céline Tran: Other media

 In the mid-2010s, Tran hosted the weekly French TV show En attendant minuit, broadcast by TPS Star.

-During her adult career, Tran's personality and success in the United States attracted the attention of the French mainstream medias.Katsuni, Libération, 17 novembre 2007 In October 2009 she was a guest in the popular talk show On n'est pas couché.
+During her adult career, Tran's personality and success in the United States attracted the attention of French mainstream media.
+In October 2009 she was a guest in the popular talk show On n'est pas couché.
 In the early 2010s, she wrote articles about the pornography industry for the magazines Les Inrockuptibles and Le Nouvel Observateur.

 In 2010–2011, she hosted on the French channel MCM Katsuni's sexy mangas, a TV show dedicated to hentai.
-The show was eventually canceled in March 2011 due to a decision of France's Superior Council of Audiovisual content.Katsuni et ses mangas sexy, c'est fini, Mangas Sanctuary, 23 March 2011 Among other appearances in the French mainstream media, she played herself in the successful comedy film Porn in the Hood (2012).
+The show was eventually canceled in March 2011 due to a decision of France's Superior Council of Audiovisual content.Katsuni et ses mangas sexy, c'est fini, Mangas Sanctuary, 23 March 2011 Among other appearances in French mainstream media, she played herself in the successful comedy film Porn in the Hood (2012).
 In 2013, she was one of the porn stars interviewed in the American documentary film Aroused, directed by photographer Deborah Anderson.